Florida Car Accident Laws

 If the other driver was entirely at fault for your car accident, and you're able to step outside of no-fault because of the seriousness of your injuries, the other driver (or more often, their insurance company) will be liable to pay for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault for the crash?

-Florida follows a "pure comparative fault" rule when both parties are found to share blame for an accident.
+Florida follows a "modified comparative fault" rule when both parties are found to share blame for an accident.
 In the rare event that a car accident lawsuit goes to trial, the jury will be asked to calculate two things based on the evidence:

 • the total dollar amount of the plaintiff's damages, and